kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/smart-seq2-workflow.md

 ## Overview of the Pipeline

-The Smart-seq2 pipeline processes data generated from plate-based Smart-seq2 scRNA sequencing protocols.
+The Smart-seq2 pipeline processes data generated from plate- or fluidigm-based Smart-seq2 scRNA sequencing protocols.
 The pipeline is comprised of two modules: a quality control module, which generates post-alignment quality control metrics, and a transcriptome quantification module, which aligns reads to the transcriptome and estimates transcript expression levels.

 ## Quick Start Table